Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Home trampolines are popular and seem like lots of fun, but they're also dangerous.
 They cause thousands of injuries every year in the U.S.

-When wetting happens in a child who is old enough to control his or her bladder, it’s known as enuresis.
+When wetting happens in a child who is old enough to control their bladder, it’s known as enuresis.
 Here's what you need to know.

 Studies indicate that almost all children report having fears.
 Some of the most common fears are of bugs or ghosts, and studies have shown that kids are afraid of pretty much the same things no matter where they live in the world.

-few mothers- and fathers-to-be receive training for the much more challenging and long-term tasks: becoming good parents and remaining close and loving partners in the face of new stresses and strains as their family grows.
+Few parents-to-be receive training for the much more challenging and long-term tasks--becoming good parents and remaining close and loving partners in the face of new stresses and strains as their family grows.

 Most headaches in kids are caused by tension, not disease.
 Your pediatrician can determine what kind of headache your child has.